Thad Matta returning to Butler for 2nd stint as head coach

 “I’m grateful for the opportunity to return to Butler and lead our men’s basketball program," Matta said in a release.
 "There is a solid foundation in place and I’m confident that Butler will consistently be among the top programs in the Big East.
 I can’t wait to attack the work we have in front of us and to be back on the sidelines at Hinkle Fieldhouse.”

-Matta also played for Butler for three seasons after transferring from Southern Illinois as a sophomore.
+Matta was a two-year starter for Butler after transferring from Southern Illinois as a sophomore.
 He was an academic coordinator and administrative assistant at Butler from 1991 to 94 and then-coach Barry Collier’s top assistant for the 1999-2000 season.

 Matta and his wife, Barb, are Butler graduates.
 His daughter, Ali, also graduated from the school, and his daughter, Emily, is pursuing her undergraduate degree at Butler.